 Now you’re possibly wondering how to change your furnace filter.
 More than likely, this will change depending on what furnace you have, but normally:

-At Epperson Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
+At Epperson Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 843-619-3781 or schedule an appointment with us online.

 - Open or pull off the air filter panel around the bottom of your furnace to expose an open compartment.